joshuahanielgts/Drowsiness-of-driver/README.md

 1. Introduction:

-Road safety is a global challenge, with driver drowsiness contributing to a significant proportion of vehicular accidents.
+Road safety is a global challenge, with driver drowsiness contributing to many vehicular accidents.
 Traditional approaches to detecting driver fatigue often rely on invasive sensors or subjective self-reporting.
 With advancements in computer vision and machine learning, non-intrusive camera-based systems have emerged as a promising alternative.
 In this paper, we detail the design and implementation of a Driver Drowsiness Detection System, which monitors eye behavior to assess alertness and issue timely warnings.
 The system aims to reduce accident risks by continuously analyzing visual cues and triggering alerts when signs of drowsiness are detected.

 2. Related Work: